SECRET-GUEST/Layer-one/README.md

 => You can download the entire folder and click on the Layer1.exe you will find inside.
 It's same version of the portable but you can check what's inside the file for more transparency.

-## 2. Launch by Python
+## 2. Launch with Python

 "Python script" is directory with the original python script for python 3.10 / 3.11.
-In case you have a lower version you may have to download pillow/ pywin32 or other module imported not included with your version
+In case you have a lower version you may have to download module imported not included with your version ( pywin32 or maybe PIL ).

 If you want to launch it with python **YOU WILL NEED THE IMAGE SAD.png TO BE IN THE SAME DIRECTORY OF THE SCRIPT**.